nodejs/wiki-archive/Installation.md

 #### Automatic install (with Microsoft Installer)

-The [http://nodejs.org/dist/latest/](http://nodejs.org/dist/latest/) directory does contain the latest `.msi` package (such as `node-v0.6.15.msi` when Node v0.6.15 was the latest) that you may use to install both Node.js engine and npm.
+The [http://nodejs.org/dist/latest/](http://nodejs.org/dist/latest/) directory contains the latest `.msi` package (such as `node-v0.6.15.msi` when Node v0.6.15 was the latest) that you may use to install both Node.js engine and npm.

 #### Updating your Windows installation of Node and npm